AhYesGoodTitle/Coolinux/README.md

 Put filesystem.py and shell.py in the same folder.
 Then run shell.py in your terminal of choice :)

 ## Technical information
 Coolinux is highly inspired by Unix system such as Alpine Linux, Debian, and Fedora.
 It is **not** a virtual machine in the sense that it **does not** emulate a kernel, cpu, etc. I don't yet understand those concepts, but I would love to make a version 2 with actual emulation.
 Treat it closer to the Grub terminal that an actual Linux distro.
+Thanks :3